Common Placement Test Information

 Exemption from the Common Placement Test is possible if:

-- You've taken the SAT-1, Enhanced ACT or CPT/FELPT (within the last 24 months), and earned scores that place you in college-level courses according to the placement chart.
+- You've taken the SAT or ACT and earned scores that place you in college-level courses according to the placement chart.

-- You've earned an Associate in Art or an Associate in Science degree or higher or have earned college-level credit at a C or higher in English and/or mathematics from a U.S. regionally-accredited institution.
+- You've earned college-level credit at a C or higher in English and/or mathematics from a U.S. regionally-accredited institution.
 Official transcripts are required.
 Earned credits in either area will exempt placement test in that subject.